“Computers do what they’re told. If they’re told to do the wrong thing, they’re going to do it, and they’re going to do it really, really well.”

 The disaster became an instant code-review case study for all the wrong reasons.
 And even though most development errors would never be quite so calamitous, it was also an important reminder that meticulousness matters — and that you should always keep your software toolbox stocked with applications to assist the review process.

-Top Code Review Tools
+Top Code Review Tools to Know

 - Review Board